 There are few things quite as expensive in this world as “free health care.”
 And the nation’s most populous state may be about to find out the hard way.
-On June 1, the California Senate voted 23-14 in favor of a bill, the Healthy California Act (SB 562), to authorize the state to act as a “single payer” in place of insurance carriers in negotiating prices with doctors, hospitals and other providers.
+On June 1, the California Senate voted 23-14 in favor of a bill, the Healthy California Act (SB 562), to authorize the state to act as a “single payer” in place of insurance carriers in negotiating prices with doctors, clinics, hospitals and other service providers.
 The measure covers all residents regardless of financial ability or immigration status.
 Annual costs may reach $400 billion – and that’s just for starters.
 As existing Medicare and Medicare funds will pay for around half that, new business taxes are the most likely candidate to cover the rest.
 It’s fitting that this prescription for economic disaster and population replacement is being driven by a union, the California Nurses Association.

 The numbers, unfortunately, don’t look convincing.
 According to a recent legislative analysis, SB 562 would require a 15 percent payroll tax on employers.
 The report concluded: “Therefore, there is tremendous uncertainty in how such a system would be developed, how the transition to the new system would occur, and how participants in the new system would behave.”
 That doesn’t sound like a ringing endorsement.
 And with an estimated two million illegal immigrants eligible for coverage, only a naif could deny the law’s capacity to act as a magnet for future unauthorized immigration.
 A good many middle-class households would see their state tax bill rise by $10,000 or more.